housing-data-coalition/oca/docs/operations/weekly-etl-scheduling.md

 Refactor and E2E runs must set `S3_PREFIX=refactor/` (or another isolated prefix) so reads/writes stay out of production public paths.

 Memory target: **≤ 2 GiB** per job.
 Tune `GEOCODE_WORKERS` down (e.g. `2`) if geocoding approaches the limit.

+**Do not** set `SKIP_PUBLIC_PUBLISH=true` on production weekly cron, Kubernetes CronJob, or ECS tasks.
+Use it only for operator-driven bulk reprocess; run a normal publish afterward so public S3 matches RDS.

 **Parse failures (default lenient):** With `PARSE_FAIL_FAST=false`, weekly runs still promote and publish; zips with any `cases_failed` in manifest `etl_files.details` do **not** reach `status = 'completed'` (requires **`cases_failed = 0`**) and are omitted from `completed_reprocess_files` on later `REPROCESS_GLOB` runs (no `FORCE_REPROCESS` needed to retry them).
 Set `PARSE_FAIL_FAST=true` to stop the run before export/promote.